Healthcare Diversity Leadership

 She received her Ph.D. in Organizational Development and Change from Benedictine University, an MBA from Henley Business School, University of Reading England, a post-graduate Marketing Diploma from the Chartered Institute of Marketing, London, and a Certificate in Diversity Management (CDM) from Georgetown University and the AHA Institute for Diversity and Health Equity.
 She is a researcher and has held Academic positions as Professor of Professional Practice at Bowling Green State University, adjunct faculty at Georgetown University, University of Delaware and most recent appointment at Jefferson, University of Philadelphia.

-Gloria Goins is the Chief Diversity and Inclusion Officer for Bon Secours Health System, the nation’s 25 largest healthcare system.
-In this role, Gloria is responsible for leveraging diversity, inclusion and cross cultural competency to advance the organization’s mission and business objectives.
-For the past three years, DiversityInc has recognized Bon Secours as one of the top healthcare systems for diversity and inclusion.
-Becker’s Hospital Review recognized Gloria herself as one of the fifteen chief diversity officers in healthcare to know.
+Gloria Goins is the Head of Diversity and Inclusion for the North American Consumer division of Amazon, which is currently the world’s most valuable company.
+In this role, Gloria leads all diversity and inclusion initiatives to advance the business objectives of a $200 billion Amazon enterprise.
+Prior to joining Amazon, Gloria served as the Chief Diversity and Inclusion Officer for Bon Secours Mercy Health System, the nation’s 5th largest Catholic healthcare system.
+For three consecutive years, DiversityInc recognized Bon Secours as one of the 10 best healthcare systems for diversity and inclusion.
+Becker’s Hospital Review recognized Gloria herself as one of the top 15 chief diversity officers in the country to know.

-In addition to leading the diversity and inclusion organization at Bon Secours, Gloria leads the organization’s employee engagement strategy.
-Under her leadership, Bon Secours achieved the highest employee engagement score in the organization’s history (the 99th percentile), and has been recognized by the Gallup Organization as one of the Top Best Workplaces in the world for the past seven years.
+In addition to leading the diversity and inclusion organization at Bon Secours, Gloria also led the organization’s employee engagement strategy.
+Under her leadership, Bon Secours achieved the highest employee engagement score in the organization’s history (the 99th percentile), and was recognized by the Gallup Organization as one of the Top Best Workplaces in the world.

 Bernard Lopez, MD is a native Philadelphian.
 He graduated from the University of Pennsylvania in 1982 and graduated from the Sidney Kimmel Medical College in 1986 with his MD degree.
 He completed a residency training program in Emergency Medicine at Thomas Jefferson University Hospital in 1989 and is currently a practicing emergency physician where he serves as the executive vice chair in the Department of Emergency Medicine at the Sidney Kimmel Medical College.